yihua/hudi/website/docs/configurations.md

 ---

 > #### hoodie.global.simple.index.parallelism
 > Only applies if index type is GLOBAL_SIMPLE.
-This is the amount of parallelism for index lookup, which involves a Spark Shuffle<br></br>
+This limits the parallelism of fetching records from the base files of all table partitions.
+The index picks the configured parallelism if the number of base files is larger than this configured value; otherwise, the number of base files is used as the parallelism.
+If the indexing stage is slow due to the limited parallelism, you can increase this to tune the performance.<br></br>
 > `Default Value: 100 (Optional)`<br></br>
 > `Config Param: GLOBAL_SIMPLE_INDEX_PARALLELISM`<br></br>